 Levels of Biological Organisation

-This topic covers the hierarchical structure of multicellular organisms, explaining how simple, specialised cells are progressively organised into more complex tissues, organs, and systems to carry out life functions.
+Multicellular organisms have a hierarchical structure in which simple, specialised cells are progressively organised into more complex tissues, organs, and systems to carry out life functions.

 Part of the ESAT Biology syllabus — revision for the Engineering and Science Admissions Test (ESAT), the UAT-UK admissions test for Cambridge, Imperial, Oxford and UCL.